POP // CAN // CRIT

 The Business of Architecture in Canada

-How does the art of architecture and the art of business come together?
+How do the art of architecture and the art of business come together?
 How is the subject of business being taught within schools of architecture?
 What does it mean to practice architecture?
 What does success mean to the architect?

 POP // CAN // CRIT 2018: The Business of Architecture in Canada will explore these topics and more through a series of panel discussions in a day-long symposium on October 19, 2018 in Vancouver.
 This is the third national symposium in a series that looks at contemporary topics related to the intersections between the public understanding, education and profession of architecture, specifically within our Canadian context.